PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 ### v1.14.2-beta (2021-10-25)
 * Optimize the Spiral Ball rendering code a bit.
 It was previously allocating and freeing memory so much that it single-handedly forced the JS engine's garbage collector to work twice as hard.
 Oops.
+* Also optimize the physics engine to reduce memory churn there, too.

 ### v1.14.1-beta (2021-10-24)
 * New upgrade: Giga Drill Break